Edward Cadogan (rower)

 Edward Cadogan (1833–1890) was a British clergyman and rower who won Silver Goblets at Henley Royal Regatta.

-Cadogan was born at Caerfyrddin Sain Pedr, Carmarthenshire, Wales, the son of Colonel Edward Cadogan and his wife Virginia de Beaumassoir.
+Cadogan was born at Caerfyrddin Sain Pedr, Carmarthenshire, Wales, the son of Colonel Edward Cadogan and his wife Virginie de Beaumassoir.
 He was educated at Christ Church, Oxford and was a rower at the university.
 In 1854 he partnered Walter Francis Short to win Silver Goblets at Henley.
 In 1855 the pair were runners up in Silver Goblets to A. A. Casamajor and Josias Nottidge.